7 BEST Towns Near Olympic National Park Worth Visiting!

 📍 Best Hotels: Palace Hotel, Bishop Hotel, Monarch Hotel, Tides Inn & Suites

-📍 Where to Eat: Owl Spirit Cafe, Finistere, Lila’s Kitchen, Khu Larb, Elevated Ice Cream
+📍 Where to Eat: Owl Sprit Cafe, Finistere, Lila’s Kitchen, Khu Larb, Elevated Ice Cream

 📍 Top Attractions: Fort Worden State Park, North Beach County Park, Chetzemoka Park, Water Street (Downtown Port Townsend)